TamaraShopsin/Bookstore-Nudge/README.md

 Nick Doiron.
 He helped with the code and is fluent in reverse geocoding.

-### License

-"Support Your Local Book Store" poster
+Note: "Support Your Local Book Store" poster by Tamara Shopsin.
-Copyright (c) 2012, Tamara Shopsin.

-Redistribution of code and use in source and binary forms, with or without modification, are permitted.